Chakkappazham: Reboot & Season 2

 The show's first season, which portrayed the life of Sumesh and his family ended on 16 May 2022.
 On the very next day, The show started portraying the life of Sumesh's uncle Shankunni and his family, which started with the same title.

-Due to low trp and negative reviews the story of Sumesh's uncle and his family was concluded on 22 June 2022.
+But due to low trp and negative reviews this part of the season was concluded on 22 June 2022.

 However, The story of Sumesh and his family returned to limelight on 29 August 2022 as the second season of Chakkappazham.

 Reception

 The Show is one of the most popular television Sitcoms in Malayalam Television.
 It is widely praised for the chemistry among actors and for timely comedies.

 Muhammad Rafi, who plays a major role in this sitcom became popular due to his witty comic timing and method acting after the show started airing.
 He is also regarded as the most fan-based actor in Chakkappazham.